Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Sparse Feature Circuit Discovery

-We find that inspecting small feature circuits produced by our technique can provide insights into how Pythia-70M arrives at observed behaviors.
-To illustrate this, we present a case study of a small feature circuit for subject--verb agreement across a relative clause (RC).
+We find that inspecting small feature circuits produced by our technique can provide insights into how Pythia-70M and Gemma-2-2B arrive at observed behaviors.
+To illustrate this, we present a case study of relatively small feature circuits for subject-verb agreement across a relative clause (RC).

-To keep the number of nodes we need to annotate manageable, we set a relatively high node threshold of 0.1, resulting in a circuit with $86$ nodes and faithfulness $.21$ (computed as in \S\ref{ssec:evaluation}).
-We summarize this circuit in Figure~\ref{fig:rc-summary}; the full circuit (as well as small circuits for other subject-verb agreement tasks) can be found in App.~\ref{app:full-circuits-sva}.
+To keep the number of nodes we need to annotate manageable, we tune our node threshold to produce a small circuit with faithfulness $>0.2$.
+For Pythia, this results in a circuit with $86$ nodes and faithfulness $0.21$; for Gemma we study a circuit with $223$ nodes and faithfulness $0.21$.
+We summarize these circuits in Figure~\ref{fig:rc-summary}; the full circuits (as well as small circuits for other subject-verb agreement tasks) can be found in App.~\ref{app:full-circuits-sva}.
 We depict SAE features with rectangles and SAE errors with triangles. \ifarxiv We generally noticed circuits discovered with qualitatively better SAEs attributed a smaller proportion of the total effect to SAE error nodes; this suggests that our circuit discovery technique could be adapted into a measure of SAE quality. \fi

-Our circuit depicts an interpretable algorithm wherein Pythia-70M selects appropriate verb forms via two pathways.
-The first pathway consists of MLP and embedding features which detect the number of the main subject and then generically promote matching verb forms.
+Our circuits depict interpretable algorithms wherein both models of study select appropriate verb forms via two pathways.
+The first pathway consists of features which detect the number of the main subject and then generically promote matching verb forms.
 The second pathway begins the same, but moves the relevant number information to the end of the relative clause by using PP/RC boundary detectors.
+Gemma 2 also uses noun phrase (NP) number trackers, which detect the number of the noun that heads an NP and remain active on all tokens until the end of the NP; these promote matching verb forms at each position, but especially at the last token of an NP.

-We find significant overlap between this circuit and the circuit we discovered for agreement across a prepositional phrase, with Pythia-70M handling these syntactically distinct structures in a mostly uniform way.
+We find significant overlap between this circuit and the circuit we discovered for agreement across a prepositional phrase, with Pythia-70M and Gemma-2-2B handling these syntactically distinct structures in a mostly uniform way.
 In accordance with \citet{finlayson-etal-2021-causal}, we find less overlap with our circuits for simple agreement and within RC agreement (Appendix~\ref{app:full-circuits-sva}).